 - past physical/emotional pain and suffering

 If I was a passenger on a motorcycle that was involved in an accident due to the driver’s unsafe driving and I was seriously injured, can I sue the driver?

-Anyone who is at fault in contributing to causing the accident should be held responsible for the injuries or death(s).
-In the vast majority of collisions, it is a passenger vehicle, such as a car or truck, that is the at fault party.
+- Anyone who is at fault for contributing to causing the accident should be held responsible for the injuries or death(s).
+In the vast majority of collisions, it is a passenger vehicle, such as a car or truck, that is the at-fault party.
 If the motorcycle operator is found to be at fault, he or she may be responsible for any injuries to a passenger or that passenger’s death.

 Is drinking and driving a big issue involved in motorcycle accidents?

 - Most motorcycle crashes occur when a car driver fails to see a bike, but at least 30 percent of the motorcycle deaths in 2003 were due to drivers with a blood alcohol content (BAC) of over 0.08.
 Although these numbers have declined, the numbers are still higher than they need to be, considering all the alcohol awareness campaigns across the nation.

 Is it legal for me to travel through an intersection if my motorcycle does not trigger the traffic signal?